QasimKhan5x/Semantic-Scholar-Property-Graph-Neo4j/README.md

 ## Results

-Below are the results we obtained from running the pipeline:
+Below are the sample results we obtained from running the pipeline:

 ```markdown
 ![Results Image](path-to-your-results-image)
 ```

-Replace `path-to-your-results-image` with the actual path or URL to the image of your results.